syrupofplum/hessian-rs/README.md

 # hessian-rs
-A serializer/deserializer for hessian written in Rust
+A serializer/deserializer for hessian2 protocol written in Rust